rdkcentral/meta-middleware-generic-support/AAMP-UVE-API.md

 ---

 ### resetConfiguration()
-- API that can be used to reset the player instance configuration to default values that can be called by the application any time necesssary.
+- API that can be used to reset the player instance configuration to default values that can be called by the application any time necessary.
 ---

 ### getConfiguration()